willhoag/infinite-canvas/README.md

 let bufferCtx = infiniteCanvas.buffer.getContext('2d') // get buffer context
 bufferCtx = infiniteCanvas.bufferContext // or pull it from the instance

-// draw a triangle on the buffer bufferCtx.beginPath() bufferCtx.arc(100, 100, 50, 0, 2 * Math.PI)
+// draw a circle on the buffer bufferCtx.beginPath() bufferCtx.arc(100, 100, 50, 0, 2 * Math.PI)
 bufferCtx.stroke()